shovradas/atlas-evalutil/README.md

 - `--help (-h)`: Displays help information.
 - `--input-version (-v)`: Not needed if an input directory contains the required input items directly.
 However the input directory can have multiple version of evaluation data organized into directories as v0, v1, v2 etc. ([see input directory structure](#inputs)).
 In such a scenario this option is required to specify the version of input data to be selected.
 - `--input-dir (-i)`: Sets the path of input directory (default: data/input).
 If `--input-version` is specified then a sub directory with the version name is expected inside the input directory.
-- `--output-dir (-o)`: Sets the path of the output directory used by `--save` option (default: data/output).
+- `--output-dir (-o)`: Sets the path of the output directory used by `--export` option (default: data/output).
 If `--input-version` is specified then a sub directory with the version name is created.
 - `--export (-e)`: Saves the list of scenario names in output directory as text file